Search This Blog

 Devil’s Arrows and a Brutal Headwind

-My first stop of the day was the famous three standing stones known as Devil’s Arrows, recognised for their historical and cultural significance.
-They’re believed to have once formed a row of five; the fourth was reportedly broken up in 1582 to build the bridge over the River Tutt, and the fifth has simply vanished into history.
+My first stop of the day was the famous three standing stones known as Devil’s Arrows, believed to date from the early Bronze Age.
+They may once have formed a row of five; the fourth was reportedly broken up in 1582 to build a bridge, and the fifth has vanished into history — presumably stolen by someone with a very large cart and questionable morals.

 At the first sign of a campsite, I surrendered, especially as the next one was much farther than I was willing to go.
 It turned out to be a blessing in disguise, giving me time to tackle the never‑ending laundry.